image of Annika Petersson side by side with image of a calming breakout space for neurodiverse teams

 Neurodiversity refers to natural variations in how people think, learn and process information.
 This includes conditions such as ADHD, autism, Tourette’s syndrome and differences in communication and sensory processing.
 In the UK, it’s estimated that 1 in 7 people is neurodivergent (more than 15% of the population), although growing awareness and increased rates of late diagnosis suggest the true figure may be even higher.

-"It's important to emphasize that neurodiversity has nothing to do with intelligence.
+"It's important to emphasise that neurodiversity has nothing to do with intelligence.
 It simply means experiencing the world differently - not in a better or worse way," says Jenny Kindgren, behavioral scientist and training manager at Riksförbundet Attention.

 Noticing details that others might miss